All of the Orphan Black Clones, Ranked

 6. Krystal Goderitch

-In lesser hands, Krystal would never stray from a one-note joke about dumb blonde.
+In lesser hands, Krystal would never stray from a one-note joke about dumb blondes.
 Yet somehow, this beautician with a mouth as big as her heart and a “voice like a can opener” is a winning combination.
 She’s proved to be resourceful, successfully uncovering many secrets on her own without ever learning that she’s a clone.
 Her addition to the mix late in Orphan Black is a breath of fresh air, especially considering how heavy other parts of the show have become.

 5. Rachel Duncan

 Rachel is at her best when she’s hatching evil plots.
 Though the cracks in her steely exterior were much appreciated at first — like her internal temper tantrum when she discovered that the clones were deliberately created sterile — the weaknesses revealed during her imprisonment in her mother/creator’s house were tiresome.
 Worse, any compassionate steps Rachel seemed to make proved pointless when she returned to her old conniving self at the end of the fourth season.
-It seems likely that she’ll flip to being a Clone Club ally once more before the series ends, but that’s not necessarily a good thing for the fiendishly arch character.
+She’ll likely flip to being a Clone Club ally once more before the series ends, but that’s not necessarily a good thing for the fiendishly arch character.
 As it stands, she’s one plot twist away from turning into a soap-opera villain.

 4. Cosima Niehaus